hashicorp/design-system/website/docs/components/side-nav/partials/guidelines/guidelines.md

 ### Home link

-The home link gives users consistent and quick access to your application's main page or section.
+The home link gives users consistent and quick access to the application's main page or section.
 Generally, the home or dashboard.

 For cloud products, the icon set should always be the HCP service icon.
 For standalone or open-source products, it should be the product’s service icon (e.g. terraform).